 - What type of alcohol a person had been drinking

 The longer you drink, the more you drink, and the stronger alcohol you drink will all cause the withdrawal to be a bit more intense.
-However, most people can expect to be through the worst of the withdrawal symptoms after about 7 days.
-Some people may experience mild symptoms after that, but with substance abuse treatment programs the entire process is manageable.
+However, most people can expect to be through the worst of the withdrawal symptoms after about seven days.
+Some people may experience mild symptoms after that, but with substance abuse treatment programs, the entire process is manageable.

 What to Expect During Alcohol Withdrawal

 During alcohol withdrawal, certain symptoms usually appear in a particular order.
 Let’s take a look at the alcohol detox timeline for more information.
 Here are symptoms you may experience at each interval:

 Roughly six hours after your last drink, you will begin to experience symptoms such as:

 - Upset stomach

 12 to 24 Hours After Your Last Drink